What Is the Medical Information Bureau (MIB)?

 LIFE INSURANCE IF YOU HAVE A PRE-EXISTING CONDITION

 If you have a pre-existing medical condition or illness like cancer, you may not be confident that you’ll pass an insurance underwriting process.
-In this case, there are several different types of life insurance that do not require a medical exam or underwriting.
+In this case, there are different types of life insurance that do not require a medical exam or underwriting.
 These include:

 • Group Life Insurance